 - Tomato puree - This gives the dish a more intense tomato flavour.
 You could swap it for a sun-dried tomato paste for something a little different.

 - Beef stock - This helps to make the sauce really rich, and intensify that beef flavour.
+Use a stock pot, as it has a more intense flavour.

 - Dried herbs - We used basil and oregano and they are a must in this Italian dish.